ai-cam/ai-cam.github.io/_calls/ai-deas-sprint-programme-call-2026.md

       You will need to be logged in to your @cam.ac.uk account to access the form.
   - question: I have more questions, who can I contact?
     answer: "Please contact ai@cam via: contact@ai.cam.ac.uk"
+  - question: What happens after the funding period?
+    answer: Successful AI-deas sprints will be given opportunities to work with external stakeholders to further develop their prototypes, creating pathways to follow-on funding and demonstrable societal benefits.
 ---